kjbstar/recalboy/readme.md

 * Reset game
 * Exit game

+**New in v0.3** !
+You can manage backups of your saves files !

+* Say goodbye to corrupted saves, never lose your progress anymore !
+* Recalboy automatically backups your latest saves when you exit a game.
+* Browse and search your backups by system/game/date/hour, and restore them one by one to your Recalbox.
+* Coming soon : download your backups in 1 zip file.

-Since v0.2.0, there's a perfect tool for your arcade cab': **Demo Mode**
+**New in v0.2** !
+There's a perfect tool for your arcade cab': **Demo Mode**

 * Launch randomly a game from the systems of your choice.
 * Every X minutes, another game is launched.